lucpoisson/GaussianMixtureUniversality/README.md

 ## Reference

 [1]*Is Gaussian data all you need?
-The extents and limits of universality \\ in high-dimensional generalized linear estimation*, Luca Pesce, Florent Krzakala, Bruno Loureiro, Ludovic Stephan [arXiv: 2205.](https://arxiv.org/abs/)[stat.ML]
+The extents and limits of universality \\ in high-dimensional generalized linear estimation*, Luca Pesce, Florent Krzakala, Bruno Loureiro, Ludovic Stephan [arXiv: xxxx.xxxx ](https://arxiv.org/abs/)[stat.ML]